Moon Mullins: Moon Mullins merchandise

 Moon Mullins merchandising began when agent Toni Mendez arranged a licensing deal for Kayo suspenders.
 The wave of products that followed included such items as a series of Kellogg's Pep Cereal pins, a Milton Bradley board game (1938), salt and pepper shakers, perfume bottles, Christmas lights, bisque toothbrush holders, a set of German nodder figures, carnival chalkware statues, a wind-up toy handcar, oilcloth and celluloid Kayo dolls, coloring books and a series of jigsaw puzzles (1943).

 Kayo Mullins chocolate drink

 Kayo Chocolate Drink was the name of a bottled, later canned, chocolate-flavored milk drink.
 Created in 1929 by Aaron D. Pashkow of Chicago, it was bottled under authority of Chocolate Products, manufactured for decades, and featured Kayo Mullins on its label.
-It now only sold as a powdered hot chocolate mix distributed by Superior Coffee and Tea and Smucker Foodservice Canada for the foodservice market.
+It is now only sold as a powdered hot chocolate mix distributed by Superior Coffee and Tea and Smucker Foodservice Canada for the foodservice market.